bdongeorge1/Be-Real/README.md

 - [x] Users can pull to refresh their feed and see a loading indicator
 - [x] Users can infinite-scroll in their feed to see past the 10 most recent photos
-- [ ] Users can see location and time of photo upload in the feed
 - [x] User is able to logout
 - [x] User stays logged in when app is closed and open again